Silent Hill 3: Development

 Silent Hill 3 was originally planned to be a rail shooter, not a direct sequel to the first Silent Hill game, as a result of the initially slow sales and fan criticism of Silent Hill 2 in Japan.
 According to Masahiro Ito, this decision wasted considerable development time and part of the game's budget.
-Eventually, the plan was discarded, with most of the early work produced between September 2001 and September 2002 being almost completely scrapped; although the concept of a Silent Hill rail shooter was later explored with Silent Hill: The Arcade in 2007.
-Silent Hill 3s final version was developed from scratch in less than nine months, between September 2002 and May 2003.
+Eventually, the plan was discarded, with most of the early work produced between September 2001 and July 2002 being almost completely scrapped; although the concept of a Silent Hill rail shooter was later explored with Silent Hill: The Arcade in 2007.
+Silent Hill 3s final version was developed from scratch in 10 months, between August 2002 and May 2003.
+Hiroyuki Owaku wrote the game's scenario in 1 month.
+Valtiel was not supposed to be in the game originally, when Owaku brought the scenario to Masahiro Ito, he felt that it wasn't enough, so he added him in the game.
+According to Ito, there was not enough time to write a scenario for a sequel.
+Takayoshi Sato drafted a script for Silent Hill 3 which went unused, before he left Konami in February 2003 following a disagreement concerning his pay on Silent Hill 2.
+He told in a 2009 interview, "What I was thinking was similar genre, different game.
+I think I better keep it secret.
+Who knows there may be a chance to realize the idea some day?"